Tonyb23/zuri-market-orion-infrastructure/README.md

 ## 4. Prerequisites

-- An AWS account, with credentials available to Terraform via the standard AWS credential chain (`aws configure`, environment variables, or an assumed role — see [Secrets & Credentials](#9-secrets--credentials))
+- An AWS account, with credentials available to Terraform via the standard AWS credential chain (`aws configure`, environment variables, or an assumed role — see [Secrets & Credentials](#9-secrets--credentials), verify your credentials are working with `aws sts get-caller-identity`)
 - Terraform `~> 1.0` installed locally
-- An EC2 key pair already created in the target AWS region, with a name matching the `key_pair_name` variable (default: `ubuntu-ec2-key`) — Terraform does not create this for you
+- An EC2 SSH key pair already created in the target AWS region, with a name matching the `key_pair_name` variable (default: `ubuntu-ec2-key`) — you can download and save this file for SSH access into EC2
 - Sufficient AWS permissions to create VPCs, subnets, security groups, IAM roles/policies, EC2 instances, and S3 buckets

 ## 5. Variables